-Introduction to energy and carbon finance/markets, placed in their broader energy and environmental policy context.
+An examination of climate and energy finance placed in their broader energy and environmental policy context.

 How can energy system decarbonisation be financed, and how effectively and efficiently are energy and carbon markets functioning?
 The paper provides a research-led addition to our MFinc programme in an emerging field.

 - (BSNS 108 or BSNS 114) and (EMAN 308 or FINC 303)